Congratulations! You did it! You got accepted to Penn State University.

 7. New Student Orientation

-Once you complete the ALEKS Math Assessment and EPS, you will begin receiving information and “homework” via email regarding New Student Orientation and how to register.
-During NSO you will meet with Penn State Scranton personnel to learn more about campus life and to discuss academic choices and degree requirements.
+Once you complete the ALEKS Math Assessment and EPS, you will begin receiving information and “homework” via email regarding Virtual New Student Orientation and how to register.
+During NSO you will meet online with Penn State personnel to learn more about campus life and to discuss academic choices and degree requirements.
 Ultimately, you will work with an academic adviser to schedule your classes.

 8. Create your class schedule.